unfunco/phpunit-alternative-test-prefix/README.md

 ## Installation and usage

-Add `"unfunco/phpunit-alternative-test-prefix"` to your `require-dev` dependencies and run `composer install`, once added you can configure the listener within your test configuration.
+Add `unfunco/phpunit-alternative-test-prefix` to your `require-dev` dependencies and run `composer install`, once installed you can configure the alternative test prefix listener within your test configuration.

 ### Configuration